 - Always ask which comparisons provide the basis for claims about the effects of treatments.
 Claims that are not based on fair comparisons are not reliable.

-CDC, National Center for Health Statistics.
-Underlying Cause of Death 1999-2019 on Centers for Disease Control and Prevention WONDER Online Database, released in 2020.
-Data are from the Multiple Cause of Death Files, 1999-2019, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
-Atlanta: Centers for Disease Control and Prevention; 2020. http://wonder.cdc.gov/ucd-icd10.html
+CDC, National Center for Health Statistics (2020).
+Underlying Cause of Death 1999-2020 on Centers for Disease Control and Prevention WONDER Online Database.
+Atlanta: Centers for Disease Control and Prevention. http://wonder.cdc.gov/ucd-icd10.html

 Qiu L. No, Covid-19 vaccines are not killing more people than the virus itself.
 New York Times.
 May 7, 2021. https://www.nytimes.com/live/2020/2020-election-misinformation-distortions